 To begin this forms the base of your reporting feature.
 You need to know precisely who your end users are, why they are using the software, and if they are any unique personas at play.
 This will clarify the purpose or “key pain” behind your reporting tool.

-In fact remember, every feature must be uniquely geared to solve some pain experienced by the user.
+In fact, remember that every feature must be uniquely geared to solve some pain experienced by the user.
 Similarly, reporting tools aren’t just meant for aesthetic value – you need to know the business purpose that it serves.
 Define key success factors (KSF) in conversation with other stakeholders to set a benchmark for a reporting tool’s performance.

 If you want to know more about this ingredient, I let you check Toucan’s ultimate data dashboard checklist for a successful project.